hydra3333/Pi4NAS64/README.md

    - videos encoded with `hevc/avc` won't play in a Chrome browser, but they *will* cast to and play on a Chromecast device
      * (... neither type of video plays inside a Pi's Chromium browser, unfortunately)
    - Google's *probably out-of-date list* of acceptable .mp4 codecs for the `Chromecast Ultra` is at https://developers.google.com/cast/docs/media but as yet we can't find one for the "Google ChromeCast for Google TV"

+10. We could try using a Raspberry Pi 3b+ instead of a Pi 4, it would build fine, however
+   - it only has USB2 to attach the external, drives which may not provide the bandwidth one needs to deliver uninterrupted streams
+   - its limited ethernet interface may not provide enough bandwidth one needs to deliver uninterrupted streams

 ---